Nucleation phenomena and extreme vulnerability of spatial k-core systems: The dynamic process and mechanisms driving the phase transition for various

-\textbf{The dynamic process and mechanisms driving the phase transition for various $\zeta$.} In k-core percolation, the nature of the phase transition depends on the characteristic length, $\zeta$, and on the existence of spontaneous fluctuations which form due to the node removal process.
+In k-core percolation, the nature of the phase transition depends on the characteristic length, $\zeta$, and on the existence of spontaneous fluctuations which form due to the node removal process.
 Values of $\zeta$ below $\zeta_c$ lead to a continuous phase transition.
 At $\zeta\sim\zeta_c$ the transition changes to first order, and for even higher values of $\zeta$ of the order of the system size, the transition changes to mixed-order.
-By examining snapshots at different time steps, here we give a clear insight into the underlying mechanisms behind the dynamic processes which lead to the corresponding phase transitions, as shown in the Fig.~S\ref{Sfig:6}.
+By examining snapshots at different time steps, here we give a clear insight into the underlying mechanisms behind the dynamic processes which lead to the corresponding phase transitions, as shown in the Fig.~S8.

 For small $\zeta$ values, failures are limited to local propagation.
-As shown in Fig.~S\ref{Sfig:6}(a1)-(a3), the damaged regions of the network gradually propagate outward from the initial points of failure, leading to a structure exhibiting typical fractal features.
-In line with this, in Fig.~S\ref{Sfig:6}(a), the size of the giant component exhibits an almost parabolic decrease, while the largest failure cluster shows parabolic growth in earlier time steps.
-This is followed by a prolonged plateau, indicating the removal of a small number of nodes (microscopic sizes) at each step, as evidenced in Fig.~S\ref{Sfig:6}(a) and (a4)-(a9).
+As shown in Fig.~S8(a1)-(a3), the damaged regions of the network gradually propagate outward from the initial points of failure, leading to a structure exhibiting typical fractal features.
+In line with this, in Fig.~S8(a), the size of the giant component exhibits an almost parabolic decrease, while the largest failure cluster shows parabolic growth in earlier time steps.
+This is followed by a prolonged plateau, indicating the removal of a small number of nodes (microscopic sizes) at each step, as evidenced in Fig.~S8(a) and (a4)-(a9).

 For intermediate $\zeta$ values, local failures can propagate further.
 Local fluctuations give rise to a hole, i.e. a large local concentration of removed nodes.
-The formation of such a hole is followed by an expansion of the hole diameter, as it consumes nodes around its perimeter which continues to grow until the entire system collapses, see Fig.~S\ref{Sfig:6}(b2)-(b9).
-Figure~S\ref{Sfig:6}(b) clearly illustrates a rapid decrease in the size of the giant component as the hole expands outwards, coupled with a corresponding growth in the size of the largest failure cluster, a behavior consistent with a nucleation process.
+The formation of such a hole is followed by an expansion of the hole diameter, as it consumes nodes around its perimeter which continues to grow until the entire system collapses, see Fig.~S8(b2)-(b9).
+Figure~S8(b) clearly illustrates a rapid decrease in the size of the giant component as the hole expands outwards, coupled with a corresponding growth in the size of the largest failure cluster, a behavior consistent with a nucleation process.